 In what context would you use this product?
 Which subject and content areas would this product support?

 What digital age skill does it embrace?
 Why is this product relevant to the learning?
 Why is using this product better than any other method of instruction?

 The success of technology use in the classroom will always rest on the shoulders of the teacher.
 Ultimately, the teacher must make good decisions when selecting edtech products and then apply best practices to its implementation.
 However, it’s time-consuming to discover products and, without a standards rubric or clear criteria to assess the quality of products, it is challenging to know how to select high quality products.
 There needs to be a clear set of indicators created that help a teacher curate their edtech product needs in a quick and concise manner.
 There are ratings for movies, music, and video games.
 Why not have a rating system for quality edtech products that will save a teacher’s time and energy in having to trial and error several products in order to find the one that is of a standard and quality we expect as educators.

 Technology can open many doors to new and exciting experiences for your students, but you also need to ensure that the edtech products you bring into your classroom attend to the needs of each unique learner to provide your students with the best learning experiences and outcomes.

 Keep up with the Edtech Marketplace Today blog series to hear voices from the field share important perspectives on challenges and strategies to improve the edtech market.
-Visit the Edtech Pilot Framework to learn more about the edtech marketplace and subscribe to Digital Promise’s Action Report to stay up-to-date on their work.
+Visit the Product Certifications website to learn more about the edtech marketplace.
+Subscribe to Digital Promise’s Action Report to stay up-to-date on their work.